Kolomona/km-todo/ai/AI_AGENT_FULLSTACK_GUIDE-v2.md

 - Log UI/UX issues or test failures in ProjectStatusBoard.md
 - Follow the testing patterns and examples in ai/TestingStrategy.md

+**Git Responsibilities:**
+- Work on feature branches (feature/frontend-[description])
+- Use conventional commit messages (feat(frontend): description)
+- Update status files with Git information
+- Create pull requests for all changes
+- Follow the Git workflow in ai/GitVersionControlStrategy.md

-Before starting any task, confirm you understand the workflow and check ai/API_CONTRACT.md, ai/TestingStrategy.md, and ProjectStatusBoard.md for relevant issues or blockers.
+Before starting any task, confirm you understand the workflow and check ai/API_CONTRACT.md, ai/TestingStrategy.md, ai/GitVersionControlStrategy.md, and ProjectStatusBoard.md for relevant issues or blockers.

 ---